Standard Occupational Classification (SOC)

 - The second skill level covers a large group of occupations, that require a general education as for occupations at the first skill level, but which normally have a longer period of work-related training or work experience.
 These occupations mainly fall into the fourth, sixth, seventh and eighth groups.

 - The third skill level applies to occupations that normally require a body of knowledge associated with a period of post-secondary education eg. diploma, ordinary level degrees.
 A variety of technical occupations fall into this category, as do trades occupations.
-These occupations fall into the first and fifth groups, but also include occupations prefixed 12--.
+These occupations fall into the third and fifth groups, but also include occupations prefixed 12--.

 - The fourth level applies to what are termed ‘professional’ occupations and high level management positions in corporate enterprises.
 Occupations at this level normally require a degree and/or substantial work experience.
 These occupations fall into the first and second major groups.